UPDATE: Free school meals available through the end of the 2020-21 school year.

 How does the meal pick-up work?
 Do we still pick up food, but every other week now?

-Students will take home their weekly allotment of meals on the Friday while they are in the building before they start their week of virtual learning.
+Students in Cohort A&B will take home their weekly allotment of meals on the Friday while they are in the building before they start their week of virtual learning.

 - Cohort A&B - High school and middle school students bring home food on Fridays.
 Elementary schools are working with the Food Service Department on details on how the food comes home from each school and may be split for a couple of days.